 In the early 1970s, with the Cuyahoga River aflame in downtown Cleveland and the toxic Love Canal unearthed in New York, Congress passed and President Nixon signed our bedrock environmental laws to protect clean water and air, to address the hazards of toxic substances and the industrial legacy of using our lands and waters as disposal sites for these poisons, to protect our most at risk plants and animals, and to require all federal agencies to consider the environmental impacts of their decisions.
 A unique, and critical provision of these laws was the right for everyday people to enforce them against violators.

 Out West in 1976, two environmental law professors at the University of Oregon School of Law formed the first environmental law clinic in the nation.
 It grew to include professor John Bonine and in 1981 added a recent graduate, Mike Axline.
-Bonine and Axline together used these laws and the citizen suit provision to provide free legal representation to grassroots conservation organizations across the American West.
-By the early 1980s, the clinic was stopping Air Force bomber flights over ranches and wilderness areas, forcing disclosure of toxic chemicals in household products, and holding polluters accountable to the law.
+Bonine and Axline together used these laws and the citizen suit provision to provide free legal representation to grassroots conservation organizations across the western U.S. By the early 1980s, the clinic was stopping Air Force bomber flights over ranches and wilderness areas, forcing disclosure of toxic chemicals in household products, and holding polluters accountable to the law.

 However, the clinic’s relationship with the University of Oregon was forever changed in 1987 when its law students, together with the Sierra Club Legal Defense Fund, challenged Oregon timber sales to protect the endangered northern spotted owl.